-The Blue Ridge Parkway is one of the most scenic roads in America and a good way to discover the area.
-You can enter it north of Cherokee in North Carolina and it goes all the way up to Afton in Virginia.
+The Blue Ridge Parkway is one of the most scenic roads in America and a good way to discover the Appalachian Mountains.
+You can enter the Blue Ridge Parkway north of Cherokee in North Carolina and it goes all the way up to Afton in Virginia.

 Total driving distance in this leg starting from Nashville is 550 miles (900 km) and driving time is estimated at 9.5 h.

 As the driving time is estimated as the shortest possible time from point A to point B, large parts of the Blue Ridge Parkway are not included.
 Because to a large extent parallel roads that are faster and more direct can be used.
-It’s recommended to add some extra time to see more of the Blue Ridge Parkway.
+Therefore it’s recommended to add some extra time to see more of the Blue Ridge Parkway.

 - Driving time: 3.5 h

 The Great Smoky Mountains are a mountain range and a subrange of the Appalachian Mountains.
 The part of the name “Smoky” comes from the natural fog that frequently hangs over the mountains, appearing just like smoke plumes from a distance.

 Within Great Smoky Mountains National Park you find beautiful nature and the roads make up for incredible sightseeing opportunities.